dalong0514/selfstudy/005英文碎片/2019英文碎片/20191004Big-companies-vs-startups.md

 2. You won't do interesting work at a big company.

-3. You'll learn more at a startup and have better options afterwards
+3. You'll learn more at a startup and have better options afterwards.

 ## 01. Earnings

 The numbers will vary depending on circumstances, but we can do a back of the envelope calculation and adjust for circumstances afterwards.

 Median income in the U.S. is about $ 30k/yr.
 The somewhat bogus zeroth order lifetime earnings approximation I'll use is $30k * 40 = $1.2M.
 A new grad at Google/FB/Amazon with a lowball offer will have a total comp (salary + bonus + equity) of $130k/yr.

 According to glassdoor's current numbers, someone who makes it to T5/senior at Google should have a total comp of around $250k/yr.
-These are fairly conservative numbers1.
+These are fairly conservative numbers 1.

-Someone who's not particularly successful, but not particularly unsuccessful will probably make senior in five years2.
+Someone who's not particularly successful, but not particularly unsuccessful will probably make senior in five years 2.
 For our conservative baseline, let's assume that we'll never make it past senior, into the pay grades where compensation really skyrockets.
 We'd expect earnings (total comp including stock, but not benefits) to looks something like:

 ![](https://raw.githubusercontent.com/dalong0514/selfstudy/master/图片链接/碎片图片/2019059.png)

 Looks like it takes six years to gross a U.S. career's worth of income.
 If you want to adjust for the increased tax burden from earning a lot in a few years, add an extra year.
 Maybe add one to two more years if you decide to live in the bay or in NYC.
 If you decide not to retire, lifetime earnings for a 40 year career comes in at almost $10M.

 One common, but false, objection to this is that your earnings will get eaten up by the cost of living in the bay area.
 Not only is this wrong, it's actually the opposite of correct.
 You can work at these companies from outside the bay area; most of these companies will pay you maybe 10% less if you work in a location where cost of living is around the U.S. median by working in a satellite office of a trendy company headquartered in SV or Seattle (at least if you work in the US -- pay outside of the US is often much lower for reasons that don't really make sense to me).

 Market rate at smaller companies in these areas tends to be very low.
 When I interviewed in places like Portland and Madison, there was a 3x-5x difference between what most small companies were offering and what I could get at a big company in the same city.
 In places like Austin, where the market is a bit thicker, it was a 2x-3x difference.
 The difference in pay at 90%-ile companies is greater, not smaller, outside of the SF bay area.

 Another objection is that most programmers at most companies don't make this kind of money.
 If, three or four years ago, you'd told me that there's a career track where it's totally normal to make $250k/yr after a few years, doing work that was fundamentally pretty similar to the work I was doing then, I'm not sure I would have believed it.
 No one I knew made that kind of money, except maybe the CEO of the company I was working at.
 Well him, and folks who went into medicine or finance.

 The only difference between then and now is that I took a job at a big company.
 When I took that job, the common story I heard at orientation was basically “I never thought I'd be able to get a job at Google, but a recruiter emailed me and I figured I might as well respond”.

 For some reason, women were especially likely to have that belief.
 Anyway, I've told that anecdote to multiple people who didn't think they could get a job at some trendy large company, who then ended up applying and getting in.
 And what you'll realize if you end up at a place like Google is that most of them are just normal programmers like you and me.
 If anything, I'd say that Google is, on average, less selective than the startup I worked at.

 When you only have to hire 100 people total, and half of them are folks you worked with as a technical fellow at one big company and then as an SVP at another one, you can afford to hire very slowly and being extremely selective.
 Big companies will hire more than 100 people per week, which means they can only be so selective.

 Despite the hype about how hard it is to get a job at Google/FB/wherever, your odds aren't that bad, and they're certainly better than your odds striking it rich at a startup, for which Patrick McKenzie has a handy cheatsheet:

 Roll d100.
 (Not the right kind of geek?
 Sorry. rand(100) then.)

 0~70: Your equity grant is worth nothing.

 71~94: Your equity grant is worth a lump sum of money which makes you about as much money as you gave up working for the startup, instead of working for a megacorp at a higher salary with better benefits.

 95~99: Your equity grant is a life changing amount of money.
 You won't feel rich — you're not the richest person you know, because many of the people you spent the last several years with are now richer than you by definition — but your family will never again give you grief for not having gone into $FAVORED_FIELD like a proper $YOUR_INGROUP.

 100: You worked at the next Google, and are rich beyond the dreams of avarice.
 Congratulations.

 Perceptive readers will note that 100 does not actually show up on a d100 or rand(100).

 For a more serious take that gives approximately the same results, 80000 hours finds that the average value of a YC founder after 5-9 years is $18M.
 That sounds great!
 But there are a few things to keep in mind here.

 First, YC companies are unusually successful compared to the average startup.

 Second, in their analysis, 80000 hours notes that 80% of the money belongs to 0.5% of companies.
 Another 22% are worth enough that founder equity beats working for a big company, but that leaves 77.5% where that's not true.

 If you're an employee and not a founder, the numbers look a lot worse.
 If you're a very early employee you'd be quite lucky to get 1/10th as much equity as a founder.
 If we guess that 30% of YC startups fail before hiring their first employee, that puts the mean equity offering at $1.8M / .7 = $2.6M.
 That's low enough that for 5-9 years of work, you really need to be in the 0.5% for the payoff to be substantially better than working at a big company unless the startup is paying a very generous salary.